-In preparing this report, ARCH heard from persons with disabilities and disability rights lawyers who shared their concerns that in practice, regulations made by the CTA and CRTC may not be stronger than those developed by CASDO.
-Members of the CTA and CRTC are appointed for their technical expertise and are often from within the industry.
-As a result, it was felt that these agencies may have subject matter expertise but they do not have expertise in disability, accessibility and human rights, which is required to develop strong accessibility standards.
+In preparing the initial and final reports, ARCH heard from persons with disabilities and disability rights lawyers who shared their concerns that in practice, regulations made by the CTA and CRTC may not be stronger than those developed by CASDO.
+Members of the CTA and CRTC are appointed for their technical expertise and are often from within industry.
+As a result, it was felt that these agencies may have subject matter expertise but they do not have expertise in disability, accessibility and human rights, the very areas which are required in order to develop strong accessibility standards.
 As a result, if these agencies retain regulation making powers under the ACA, accessibility standards in these areas may be weaker than if the same standards were developed by CASDO.